IMProject/.github/profile/README.md

 - running Firmware from external FLASH over QSPI (paid version)

-[IMFlasher](https://github.com/IMProject/IMFlasher) is a Qt application for flashing firmware or new bootloader by using a PC. \
+[IMFlasher](https://github.com/IMProject/IMFlasher) is a Qt application for flashing firmware or a new bootloader by using a PC. \
 - multiplatform application
 - auto detect IMBootloder over USB
 - download files from [imtech.hr](https://imtech.hr) server